akashsys/problem/Docs/Specification.md

-OVERVIEW
+**OVERVIEW**

 The Arithmetic Logic Unit (ALU) is a synchronous digital block that performs arithmetic and logical operations on two 16-bit operands.

-The design also models power-aware behavior using explicit power enable and isolation signals.
-This allows verification of correct functionality during normal operation, power-down, and isolation scenarios, similar to low-power SoC designs using UPF concepts.
+The design models POWER-AWARE BEHAVIOR using CLOCK DISCONNECTION AND OUTPUT CLAMPING, similar to low-power SoC designs that use UPF concepts such as power gating and isolation.

+Power-aware behavior is implemented OUTSIDE THE ALU, keeping the ALU itself purely functional.

+---

-INPUTS AND OUTPUTS
+**INPUTS AND OUTPUTS**

-Inputs to the design are:
+Inputs to the design:

-\* clk: system clock driving all sequential logic
+\* CLK: system clock driving all sequential logic

-\* rst\_n: active-low reset
+\* RST\_N: active-low reset

 \* A: 16-bit operand input

 \* B: 16-bit operand input

-\* opcode: 4-bit control selecting the ALU operation
+\* OPCODE: 4-bit control selecting the ALU operation

-\* start: initiates an ALU operation
+\* START: initiates an ALU operation

-\* alu\_pwr\_en: indicates whether the ALU power domain is enabled

-\* iso\_en: enables isolation between the ALU and the output domain
+\* DISS\_CLK: active-high control signal that disconnects the ALU clock (models ALU power-off)

-Outputs from the design are:
+**Outputs from the design:**

-\* result: 16-bit ALU output after power and isolation handling
+\* RESULT: 16-bit ALU output after power-aware handling

-\* busy: indicates that the ALU is executing a multi-cycle operation
+\* BUSY: indicates that the ALU is executing a multi-cycle operation

-FUNCTIONAL BEHAVIOR
+\* CLAMP\_OBS: observation port exposing the clamp value used during power-off

+---

+**FUNCTIONAL BEHAVIOR**

 The ALU performs arithmetic and logical operations based on the opcode.

-\* Operations begin when start is asserted while the ALU is idle
+\* Operations begin when START is asserted while the ALU is idle

-\* The ALU does not accept new operations while busy is high
+\* The ALU does not accept new operations while BUSY is high

-\* Results are produced only when the ALU is powered on and not isolated
+\* Results are produced only when the ALU clock is supplied